auth0/lock/README.md

 ### Browserify

-If you are using browserify to build your project, you will need to add the following transformations required by Auth0 Lock:
+If you are using Browserify to build your project, you will need to add the following transformations required by Auth0 Lock:

 ``` json
 {